-Following the most recent RDA for iron should provide sufficient iron to prevent deficiency without causing adverse effects in most individuals.
+Following the RDA for iron should provide sufficient iron to prevent deficiency without causing adverse effects in most individuals.
 Although sufficient iron can be obtained through a varied diet, a considerable number of people do not consume adequate iron to prevent deficiency.
-A multivitamin/multimineral supplement containing 100% of the daily value (DV) for iron provides 18 mg of elemental iron.
-While this amount of iron may be beneficial for premenopausal women, it is well above the RDA for men and most postmenopausal women.
+A multivitamin/mineral supplement containing 100% of the daily value (DV) for iron provides 18 mg of elemental iron.
+While this amount of iron may be beneficial for premenopausal women, it is well above the RDA for men and postmenopausal women.

 Adult men and postmenopausal women

 Since hereditary hemochromatosis is not uncommon and the effects of long-term dietary iron excess on chronic disease risk are not yet clear, men and postmenopausal women who are not at risk of iron deficiency should take a multivitamin/mineral supplement without iron.
 A number of multivitamins formulated specifically for men or those over 50 years of age do not contain iron.

 Moderately elevated iron stores might be much more common than iron deficiency in middle-age and older individuals (129).
 Thus, older adults should not generally take nutritional supplements containing iron unless they have been diagnosed with iron deficiency.
 Moreover, it is extremely important to determine the underlying cause of the iron deficiency, rather than simply treating it with iron supplements (see The Recommended Dietary Allowance).